 Sometimes your furnace won’t turn on because of faulty components.
 For example, there could be an issue with the control board.
 If the control board is broken, it won’t be able to send power to turn on your furnace.

 There could also be an issue with your flame sensor.
-The flame sensor is a safety component that monitors the flames to make sure they are lighting up when the furnace is on.
-If they aren’t, the flame sensor closes the gas valve to prevent a leak.
+Modern furnaces have a flame sensor, which is a safety component that monitors the flames to make sure they are lighting up when the furnace is on.
+If they aren’t, the flame sensor closes the gas valve to prevent a gas leak.
 It can also get covered in residue over time.
 Both of these instances can keep your furnace from turning on.
 Make sure that the sensor is clean and call an expert if the pilot light continues to not come on.

 Pick up the heat